adri326/online-pixel-font-creator/README.md

 A tool for creating, editing and exporting pixel fonts within the browser.
 [You can try it out here!](https://adri326.github.io/online-pixel-font-creator/index.html)

+Simply import one of the [included example fonts](https://github.com/adri326/online-pixel-font-creator/tree/main/examples) by pasting it into the text area in the "Upload" menu, and then selecting "Import as pixel font string (.pfs)".

+## Inspiration

 This tool is inspired by [YellowAfterLife's](https://yal.cc) [excellent tool for converting images into pixel fonts](https://yellowafterlife.itch.io/pixelfont).
 The font creation process using YellowAfterLife's tool has some downsides, which resolve around the need to put all of the glyphs into one growing image: